Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Results

 \mbox{SpatBHM} performs very similar to \mbox{ConstMod} on the higher thresholds.
 Only for the highest threshold (33 \unit{m~s^{-1}}), it has visibly higher skill.
 The skill is lowest for the $u=18$ \unit{m~s^{-1}} and $u=25$ \unit{m~s^{-1}} thresholds.
 The skill against the climatology in Fig. \ref{fig:BssStrat}b provides context on the skill for the threshold exceedance probabilities: Owing to the extreme nature of the events, neither \mbox{SpatBHM} nor \mbox{ConstMod} show any significant skill against the climatology for the highest threshold, and the skill for all thresholds above 25 \unit{m~s^{-1}} is generally low.
 In summary, the spatial approach does not significantly improve the prediction of threshold excess probabilities from the spatially constant approach, but neither does it perform significantly worse.

 In order to quantify SpatBHM's performance for quantile predictions in higher wind conditions, we stratify the data and calculate QS for the largest 25 \unit{\%} of the forecast values.
 The stratification is based on the forecast values, rather than the observations, in order to avoid the forecaster's dilemma \citep{Lerch17}.
 The top 25 \unit{\%}-wind gust events are selected from the whole data set.
 The majority of these events is observed at coastal locations and mountain tops.
 As the stratification significantly reduces the data at some stations, the score values are averaged over all locations.
-To ensure that potential skill of \mbox{SpatBHM} for the top 25 \unit{\%} does not depend on the selected data set, we stratify once based on the predictions from \mbox{SpatBHM} and once based on the predictions from \mbox{ConstMod}.
+We stratify once based on the predictions from \mbox{SpatBHM} and once based on the predictions from \mbox{ConstMod}.
 For the estimation of uncertainties, score values are calculated for each year of the verification data set, resulting in a sample of 9 independent score estimations.
 The sample size is insufficient to yield statistically robust results, but it provides an indication of the potential outcome.
-The resulting score values for \mbox{SpatBHM} and \mbox{ConstMod} are depicted in Fig.~\ref{fig:QssStrat}.
+The resulting skill score values for \mbox{SpatBHM} and \mbox{ConstMod} are depicted in Fig.~\ref{fig:QssStrat}.

 In contrast to the threshold exceedance probabilities, the prediction quantiles in Fig.~\ref{fig:QssStrat}a almost consistently exhibit higher skill for \mbox{SpatBHM} than for \mbox{ConstMod}, across all evaluated quantiles.
 The spatial model exhibits considerably higher quantile skill for the top 25 \unit{\%} gust events than for the complete data set.
 This skill improvement is found for both types of stratification, so it does not depend on the model used for the stratification, although there are minor differences.
 Similar to the separate evaluation for all locations, the spatially aggregated skill compared to \mbox{ConstMod} increases with higher quantile.
 Moreover, \mbox{SpatBHM} consistently outperforms \mbox{ConstMod}, independent of which of the two models was used to select the top 25 \unit{\%} of predictions.
 Therefore, the spatial modeling approach can be considered to particularly improve the prediction of rare or extreme events in terms of prediction quantiles.
 However, in this context it should be noted, that the overall skill of both models compared to the climatology decreases with higher quantile (Fig. \ref{fig:QssStrat}b).